Updated for February 3rd, 2021

 Opposing it harms the liver.”

-The Spring is said to be the season of nourishing life, or “yangsheng”.
+The spring is said to be the season of “nourishing life” (which is a translation of yǎngshēng, 養生).
 Yangsheng has been known in China for over 2,000 years as a way of positive cultivation and self-nourishment.
-It includes all the methods that help us live well and develop wellness of body, mind, and spirit.
-Thereby, it lengthens one’s lifespan.
+It includes all the methods that help us live well and develop wellness of body, mind, and spirit; anything that’s known to be good for us is included and could be considered a yangsheng method.
+By developing balanced wellness of body, mind, and spirit, we lengthen our lifespan.

 - Begin to “open up”, and go out a bit more.
 Spread our influence to the world, instead of keeping it within.
 There are many different ways to do this in our current age.